-The short answer to the question is; “Businesses are losing great talent to perceived better paying competitors because employees simply don’t understand the Total Reward they are receiving.”
+The short answer to the question is; “Businesses are losing great talent to perceived better paying competitors because employees simply don’t understand the ‚Total Reward‘ they are receiving.”

-I set out to explain in this blog exactly what we mean by Total Rewards and the affects these have as an employee and as an employer.
+Here I set out to explain, exactly what we mean by ‚Total Rewards‘ and above all the effect these have both as an employee and as an employer.

-At the highest level, Total Rewards are not new.
-They’re just a different way of highlighting the employer-employee relationship in regards to ‚payment‘ for the job done.
+At the highest level, ‚Total Rewards‘ are not new.
+They’re just a different way of highlighting the employer-employee relationship with regards to payment for the job done.

-Total Rewards looks at the complete compensation picture.
-It groups together the total value of base pay, bonuses and equity with any benefits (monetary and other) plus and additional employee perks.
-These might include education and employee discounts, for example.
+‚Total Rewards‘ looks at the complete compensation picture.
+It groups together the total value of base pay, bonuses and equity with any other benefits.
+These can be monetary or any other employee perks, which might for example include education and employee discounts.

-The two key factors affecting the package are;
+The two key factors affecting the package are:

-1) the reward negotiations at time of employment.
+1) Reward negotiations at time of employment.

 All are incentivized by these rewards to ensure targets are achieved.
-The beneficiaries in all scenarios are employee and employer.
+The beneficiaries in all scenarios are the employee and employer.

-A recent study by our benefits partner, Benify and YouGov, reported that 8 out of 10 employees underestimate the total value of the rewards they receive from their employer.
-A staggering one third of Total Reward is over looked as a ’nice to have perk‘.
+A recent study by Benify and YouGov, reported that 8 out of 10 employees underestimate the total value of the rewards they receive from their employer.
+A staggering one third of ‚Total Reward‘ is overlooked as a ’nice to have perk‘.

 What this means is that when it comes to comparing salaries, many are using just 67% of their actual salary as the comparison figure.
 This is a major problem for employers and employees.

 This lack of visibility is what we call that the “Compensation Gap”.
-The gap being the difference between what employees perceive as their Total Compensation and the actual amount an employer spends on them – their Total Reward.
+This gap is the difference between what employees perceive as their ‚Total Compensation‘ and the actual amount an employer spends on them – their ‚Total Reward‘.

 This loss is without adding in the resource and cost of hiring replacement talent.
-There is then the time required to get replacement employees up to the level of those they replace, if in fact this is possible.
+There is then the time required to get replacement employees up to the level of those they replace, if in fact if this is possible.
 No business can achieve its full potential while the compensation gap is there.

 Why?
-Because the flight risk is just to high.
-It’s vital, therefore, that there is absolute clarity of Total Rewards across the business.
-This clarity needs to be for the business and for the workforce.
+Because the flight risk is just too high.
+It’s vital that there is clarity of ‚Total Rewards‘ across the business.
+This clarity needs to be for both the business and for the workforce.

-You then need to be sure that your Total Rewards packages reflect the answers to the above.
+You then need to be sure that your ‚Total Rewards‘ packages reflect the answers to the above.

 It has never been more critical that your workforce understands the total value of their rewards.

-Why?
-Because after the excitement of coming on board, employees typically forget the monetary value of rewards.
+After the excitement of coming on board, employees typically forget the monetary value of rewards.
 Instead, they compare base salaries to determine if they’re still being paid fairly and receiving ‘market value’.
 Employees also talk to each other!

 Without the means to easily check, a company offering $8,000 a year more can become very attractive.
 Even though the actual total reward from your employer might actually be $13,000 higher, for example.